enyojs/ares-project/test/selenium/README.md

 ## 1- HOWTO execute the ARES TEST SUITE using Selenium 2.0 IDE and XML-API

-**FYI:** The ARES TEST SUITE is written using IDE-API XML Formatter and Selenese commands.
+**FYI:** The ARES TEST SUITE is written using IDE-API XML Formatter and Selenese commands

 ### Firefox Prerequisites

-* First, download the Selenium IDE Plugin (Record, edit and play Selenium tests) from the SeleniumHQ; <http://seleniumhq.org/projects/ide>
+* First, download the Selenium IDE Plugin (Record, edit and play Selenium tests) from the SeleniumHQ: <http://seleniumhq.org/projects/ide>
-* Second, download the Selenium XML Formatter-IDE API (custome XML Formatter for Selenium-IDE) from; <https://addons.mozilla.org/en-US/firefox/addon/selenium-xml-formatter/?src=api>
+* Second, download the Selenium XML Formatter-IDE API (custome XML Formatter for Selenium-IDE) from: <https://addons.mozilla.org/en-US/firefox/addon/selenium-xml-formatter/?src=api>
 * Firefox will protect you from installing addons from unfamiliar locations, so you will need to click ‘Allow’ to proceed with the installation
 * When the download is complete, restart Firefox.
-After Firefox reboots you will find the Selenium-IDE listed under the Firefox Tools menu.
+Once restarted, Firefox will list Selenium-IDE under Firefox Tools menu.

 ### Opening And Configuring the IDE

 * To run the Selenium-IDE, select it from the Firefox Tools menu (or Web developer menu).
 It opens with an empty script-editing window and a menu for loading, or creating new test cases.
 * Check "Enable experimental features" in Options > General, te enable next step
-* select Options > Formatter > XML Formatter (See **Note:** below)
+* select Options &rarr; Formatter &rarr; XML Formatter (See **Note:** below)
 * The toolbar contains buttons for controlling the execution of the test suite/test cases.
-* The left-most button, Speed Control: controls how fast your test case runs. **This button needs to be positionned to slow**.
+* The left-most button, Speed Control, controls how fast your test case runs. **This button needs to be positionned to slow**.

-* **Note:** The Options > Formatter menu links to this article, describing why changing formats is disabled by default: <http://blog.reallysimplethoughts.com/2011/06/10/does-selenium-ide-v1-0-11-support-changing-formats>
+* **Note:** The Options &rarr; Formatter menu links to this article, describing why changing formats is disabled by default: <http://blog.reallysimplethoughts.com/2011/06/10/does-selenium-ide-v1-0-11-support-changing-formats>

 ### How to run Selenium IDE Ares Test Suite
 * **Note:** Selenium distinguishes test cases and test suites.